kosivantsov/mybible-cli/README.md

 This way you could run it by simply invoking `mybible-cli`, and it would update automatically when you pull changes in your local copy.

 If you use MS Windows and don't have Python installed, it's still possible to use the script.
-Download the [Windows build](https://github.com/kosivantsov/mybible-cli/releases/download/latest/mybible-cli_windows.zip), unpack somewhere, and run `mybible-cli.exe` in the unpacked folder.
+[Download](https://github.com/kosivantsov/mybible-cli/releases/latest/) the Windows build (look for a file named `mybible-cli.zip`), unpack it somewhere, and run `mybible-cli.exe` in the unpacked folder.
 When the zip is unpacked, you'll find `mybible-cli.exe` and a subfolder named `_internal`.
 Both are needed for the program to run.

 For the program to be useful (whether as a script or a Windows executable), you must have at least one MyBible module.

 # Usage